 Individual programs commonly have higher admission standards than the minimum.
 Applicants should contact their program of choice to get information on its admission requirements.

 Applicants whose first language is not English must furnish evidence of their proficiency in the use of the English language by a satisfactory* achievement within the last two years in one of the following:

 *Programs at Western may require a higher minimum score than those listed above.

 Students who are required to present evidence of proficiency in English must make their own arrangements to write the TOEFL, IELTS, MELAB or CAEL and to have the official results sent directly to the School of Graduate and Postdoctoral Studies by the testing agency.
 Those graduates from CultureWorks or Fanshawe College’s ESL Program must provide official proof of graduation.

 Other formal evidence of graduate level proficiency in English (as determined by the School of Graduate and Postdoctoral Studies) may be considered in lieu of these test scores.

-For the French and Spanish programs only, evidence of proficiency in English is a degree requirement but not a requirement for admission.
+For the French and Hispanic Studies programs only, evidence of proficiency in English is a degree requirement but not a requirement for admission.